+This is a southern hemisphere option and is one of the best places to see the Milky Way.
 You can view the southern night sky clearly at this dark location where the landscape makes you feel like you’re walking on Mars.

-2. High volcanoes of Hawaii
+2. High Volcanoes of Hawaii

-3. National Parks of the South West United States
+3. National Parks of SW United States

 In 2007, the Natural Bridges National Monument in Utah became the world’s first designated dark-sky park.